SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Functions aren't required to define input parameters.
-Here's a function with no input parameters, which always returns the same ``String`` message whenever it is called:
+Here's a function with no input parameters, which always returns the same ``String`` message whenever it's called:

 .. testcode:: functionsWithoutParameters